 Without Client Idle Time Out, there is no mechanism for 'timing out' SVRCONN connections which have not performed any activity for some time.
 Because of the nature of SVRCONN connections, a client which has disconnected without sending notification will also result in the SVRCONN MCA hanging for a long time(potentially with an associated uncommitted Unit of Work), until TCP/IP KeepAlive is triggered to free it up.

 The ClientIdle parameter is available from version 5.3 to version 7.0, so this feature will not be effective on 5.2 libraries or on 7.1 or later libraries..

 Setting the ClientIdle to 10 minutes will cause the svrconn channel to remain active for 10 minutes, then close the connection if there is no activity from the client side during that 10 minute interval.
 The ClientIdle parameter will help in closing any orphaned or hung channel connections, and will not have a negative impact on performance.
-If not configured properly using this setting may results in AMQ9213.
-See the following link for more information: AMQ9213 2009 MQRC_CONNECTION_BROKEN on MQ clients
+If not configured properly using this setting may result in AMQ9213 2009 MQRC_CONNECTION_BROKEN on MQ clients